 Livraria Ler Devagar: If you are one for books, you have to put this bookstore in your “Bookstores of the world bucket list”.
 This is a place where you can spend hours just looking at books.
 The space is purely industrial and they have a really nice coffee shop in the second level!

 The bookstore is occupying the place where they used to print newspapers and you can still see the old printer on the second floor, where they also have a bakery and a place for cultural activities.
 Also, the name of the store means “read slowly” and I think it fits this place perfectly, don`t you?

 One of the coolest bookstores I`ve been to – And I`m quite the bookworm!

 There are a few decor stores at LX FACTORY, from modern design ones to more traditional, “flea market” style options.
 As an ex-architect I had to spend quite some time browsing through them, those two are good examples of nice, well curated and unique stores for your home:

 More than Wine: As the self-explanatory name of this store, they sell Portuguese wines, and more… Gourmet products, Portuguese ceramic objects and another cool and delicious things.
 Wanna know what did I buy here?
 A soap made of beer!
 (I love soaps!)
 Can`t wait to shower with this, and no, it doesn`t smell of beer, it smells great!

-I love gourmet stores, sadly I was only travelling with hand luggage and couldn`t bring home a bottle of the great Portuguese wines they had…
+I love gourmet stores, sadly I was only traveling with hand luggage and couldn`t bring home a bottle of the great Portuguese wines they had…

 Pura Cal: A decor store/architectural and design office with some of the coolest design pieces I`ve seen.
 And isn`t that wall installation amazing?
 They not only sell design pieces, they produce them and they also work with interior design.